 Biomass is more readily understand and is more tangible to marine scientists in general, particularly those concerned with ecosystem modelling which often uses biomass as a key input parameter (eg. Ecopath models are built upon biomass)

-Biomass is also commonly reported in the literature, for example:
+Biomass is also commonly reported in the literature for OPC/LOPC studies, for example:

 Espinasse, B. et al. Conditions for assessing zooplankton abundance with LOPC in coastal waters.
 Progress in Oceanography 1–0 (2017) doi:10.1016/j.pocean.2017.10.012.